-Here is a grammar cheat sheet to improve your writing skills.
+Here is a grammar cheat sheet that when paired with some of the best writing tools can improve your writing skills.

-In this article, we’ll have a brief discussion about the basic rules of Grammar plus you download the FREE printable PDF version of our pocket guide to Grammar tips for everyone.
+In this article, we will have a brief discussion about the basic rules of Grammar and you can also download our ultimate English Grammar cheat sheet.

-While casual talks might not require us to be grammatically correct, we are surely expected to have a fair knowledge of grammar rules, like:
+While casual talks might not require us to be grammatically correct, we need to write flawless English and know:

 - where to add commas,